The Simplified Guide to Content Marketing

 There’s no easy way to generate traffic anymore with quick SEO tricks or spamming social media groups.
 Those days are gone – and that’s a good thing.

-However, we still need to utilize SEO and social media.
+However, we still need to utilize your common SEO and social media methods together.

-Search engines and social media remain the best sources of traffic, so let’s take a look at some traffic generation ideas.
+Search engines and social media remain the best sources of traffic, so let’s take a look at some traffic generation ideas for the top of a content marketing funnel.

 Find blogs to comment on, answer questions on Reddit, help people on Facebook and LinkedIn groups.
 But don’t be spammy.
 Make sure you are adding true value.
 Otherwise you will be ignored.